 Incredible Nelson and Kootenay Lake Restaurants and Cafes

-The Nelson and Kootenay Lake region is fast becoming known for incredible culinary diversity—there are more restaurants and cafes per capita here than in Manhattan or San Francisco.
+The Nelson and Kootenay Lake region is fast becoming known for incredible culinary diversity—there are more restaurants and cafes per capita here than in Toronto, Manhattan or San Francisco.
 We’re also home to a premiere, award-winning cooking school at Selkirk College, and many graduates continue to live and work in our region after graduation.

 Hyper-Local Fresh Ingredients and Award Winning Restaurants